 A line of text which can sit above the modules block.
 This would usually be something like:

 Look up approved* modules from the central system to add to this modules block.
 We strongly recommend that you look up a module using the module code.

 You can create additional module blocks within a year and reorder them as necessary.

-You can request changes to a module description in SITS using the Interim Module Management (IMM) system.
+You can request changes to a module description or title in SITS using the Interim Module Management (IMM) system.
 Fresh module data is exported into the New CMS every week, usually on a Monday or Tuesday.
 Any new, approved modules would be included in the export.